The flakey substance you see is a calcium scale, similar to what you might find built up on the inside of your kettle.

 Make adjustments to the Alkalinity level first if required, then re-test later in the day and adjust the pH if needed.
 Starting with well balanced water will make the hot tub easier to maintain for the long term.
 Once your water is balanced, add the appropriate level of sanitizer to the water and your spa will be ready to use.

-Prevent II should then be added on a weekly basis, at least 5 hours apart from the addition of any other chemical being added to the water, this will prevent scale formation and will help clarify cloudy water.
+For hard water, Prevent II should be added on a weekly basis, at least 5 hours apart from the addition of any other chemical being added to the water, this will prevent scale formation and will help clarify cloudy water.

 Use a test strip at least once a week to ensure your water is correctly balanced and make adjustments if necessary.
 A few minutes spent balancing your water will save you a lot of hassle down the road!